-Physics (EL) (DR)
+Physics (EL) Grades 10 - 12 Credit (1.5)

 This physics course will prepare students for a beginning level of college physics.
-Content includes motion, Newton's Laws, momentum, energy, circular motion, gravitation, waves and sound.
+Content includes motion, Newton's Laws, momentum, energy, circular motion, gravitation, waves and sound and topics from electricity and magnetism.
 Students develop skills in the use of classroom technology to engage in numerous laboratory investigations and lab practicals.
 Inquiry, group work, and class discussions are emphasized.
-This course may be used toward the science graduation requirement (District Rank point applies if Chemistry I A and B is taken as well.)
+This course may be used toward the science graduation requirement

-Prerequisite: Completion of Biology, Foundations of Chemistry/Physics, Geometry
+Prerequisite: Completion of Biology, Foundations of Chemistry/Physics, Geometry of the class, students are required to attend one mandatory star gazing session.